 Nationwide customers complain of delays to incoming payments

-The society has temporarily queued some payments following ‘extremely high volumes of transactions on the first working day of the year’.
+The society temporarily queued some payments following high volumes of transactions on the first working day of the year.

 Nationwide Building Society has apologised after customers complained of incoming payments being delayed.

-The society took the decision to queue some payments just after 7am on Tuesday due to the volume of payments coming in on what was the first working day of 2022.
+The society took the decision to temporarily queue some payments just after 7am on Tuesday due to the volume coming in on what was the first working day of 2022.

+It said the previously queued payments were being processed as it worked through the backlog.

-The issues do not affect bulk payments and direct debits and standing orders were working normally, Nationwide added.
+The issues did not affect bulk payments and direct debits and standing orders were working normally, Nationwide added.

 People expressed their frustration on Twitter with one writing: “I’ve been waiting since 9.30 this morning for my money to be transferred from another bank account.
 Not really on is it.”